-MACC has developed and maintains a disaster recovery plan specifically designated for implementation during an ordered emergency evacuation of existing facilities.
+The MACC has developed and maintains a disaster recovery plan (COOP) specifically designated for implementation during an ordered emergency evacuation of existing facilities.
 Emergency evacuation from the Pennsylvania Emergency Management Agency (PEMA) Building in Harrisburg, PA may occur at any time.

-The recovery plan has pre-identified the locations of facilities to be used and the processes to ensure the transfer of personnel, supplies and related equipment required for a change of facility. the Center Manager or Acting will be responsible for implementing the Continuation of Operations Plan (COOP).
+The recovery plan has direction for both short and long term displacement events.
+The determination of the probable event length will be made by the Center Manager or Acting.
+The Center Manager or Acting will be responsible for implementing the Continuation of Operations Plan (COOP).